AWG Wire Gauge Quick Reference

 Figuring out what size battery bank you need for the inverter?
 Our battery size for inverter calculator matches battery capacity to your power needs.
 Try it now →

+This calculator uses copper resistivity at 25°C (10.8 Ω·cmil/ft), which is standard for voltage drop estimation.
+At full conductor operating temperature (75°C), actual voltage drop will be 10-15% higher.
+For critical circuits operating near the maximum voltage drop limit, consider upsizing one gauge.
 DC cable sizing is one of the most safety-critical decisions in any battery-powered system.
 Unlike AC circuits protected by your home breaker panel, DC systems rely on properly sized fuses at the battery terminal and correctly rated cables.
 When in doubt, go one gauge larger.
 The extra cost is negligible compared to the consequences of an undersized cable.
 For permanent installations, have a licensed electrician review your wiring plan.
-These results are estimates — always verify against the cable manufacturer's ampacity tables for your specific cable type and installation conditions.

 Last updated: